Careers | Alabama Shakespeare Festival

 • Great organizational and time management skills.

 To apply, please submit your resume, cover letter, and references via resume portal.
-If you have any questions, please reach out to Head of Costume Production Ryan Sozzi ([email protected]).
+If you have any questions, please reach out to Director of Costume Production Ryan Sozzi ([email protected]).

 ABOUT THE COMPANY